google/security-research/pocs/cpus/inception/README.md

 We didn't research what impact does this finding have on safeRET.
 Given that this vulnerability happens in microarchitectural conditions created by dispatch serializing instructions and that such instructions are microcoded, we think AMD might be able to issue a microcode fix.
-We confirmed that IBPB mitigates this issue on Zen 3 and Zen 4.
+We confirmed this issue is mitigated with IBPB + RAS filling on Zen3 and with IBPB on Zen4.

 #### New mitigation discussion